-Where companies are gaining an edge (and where VARs, systems integrators and MSPs can help their clients) is by augmenting BI platforms with embedded, no-code AI that accelerate data understanding and informed decision-making.
-Augmented analytics comprises machine learning and various artificial intelligence technologies such as natural language generation (NLG) to assist with data preparation, insight generation and insight explanation to supplement how people explore and analyze data in analytics and BI platforms.
+Companies are gaining an edge (and where VARs, systems integrators and MSPs can help their clients) by augmenting BI platforms with embedded, no-code AI that accelerate data understanding and informed decision-making.
+Augmented analytics comprises machine learning and various artificial intelligence technologies such as natural language generation (NLG) to assist with data preparation, insight generation and explanation to supplement how people explore and analyze data in analytics and BI platforms.

 NLG Takes Analytics Beyond Insights

-NLG is the component of augmented analytics that translates a machine’s findings into words and phrases that humans can understand.
+NLG is the component of augmented analytics that translates a machine’s findings into words and phrases humans can understand.
 Specifically, NLG focuses on data analysis output.
-When a system finds that sales are down in a particular category, for example, NLG enables the system to reveal: “Sales in Category A declined by 23 percent over the previous month.”
+For example, when a system finds that sales are down in a particular category, NLG reveals that “Sales in Category A declined by 23 percent over the previous month.”

 NLG is a vital partner to machine learning because it enables the average, non-technical person to understand what’s occurring in an enterprise’s growing volume of data.
-This democratization of data is not just about communicating data trends effectively; it’s about transforming intangible algorithms into real answers, presented in a way that humans can understand.
+This democratization of data is not just about effectively communicating data trends; it’s about transforming intangible algorithms into real answers presented in a way humans can understand.

 That said, the value of natural language isn’t solely limited to generating insights.
-Some augmented analytics platforms apply natural language to their search functions so users can ask questions like “What were sales in August 2020 by category?” and receive an answer in the form of a visualization.
+For example, some augmented analytics platforms apply natural language to their search functions so users can ask questions like “What were sales in August 2020 by category?” and receive an answer in the form of a visualization.

 The pandemic severely disrupted pharma supply chains, leading to 118 FDA-reported drug shortages in August 2020.
 Of the 118 drugs, 55 were related to an increase in demand, 16 to API (active pharmaceutical ingredients) insufficiency and 8 to manufacturing or shipping delays.

 Over the coming decade, resilient supply chain networks will be critical to navigating an increasingly turbulent market.
-Pharma companies that integrate flexibility and redundancy into the entire value chain and improve visibility will be best positioned to accurately predict chain disruptions and respond to them rapidly.
+Pharma companies that integrate flexibility and redundancy into the entire value chain and improve visibility will be best positioned to predict chain disruptions and respond rapidly and accurately.

-Although most pharma companies and other CPGs have begun identifying strategies to better leverage their data, many are experiencing significant pain points trying to quantify the return on investment in data across business segments to inform investment decisions.
+Although most pharma companies and other CPGs have begun identifying strategies to leverage their data better, many are experiencing significant pain points trying to quantify the return on investment in data across business segments to inform investment decisions.

-Per research from the Boston Consulting Group (BCG), roughly 90% of the CPG leaders surveyed cited data collection, activation and scaling as the primary obstacles to achieving their marketing goals.
-Advanced analytics and AI have the potential for a compelling impact on CPGs’ marketing use cases.
+Per research from the Boston Consulting Group (BCG), roughly 90% of the CPG leaders cited data collection, activation and scaling as the primary obstacles to achieving their marketing goals.
+Advanced analytics and AI can potentially have a compelling impact on CPGs’ marketing use cases.
 In some categories, such as beauty, up to 45% of sales is attributable to marketing, per BCG’s research.

 Even for other CPG categories, the impact of marketing on sales can be two to three times higher than in other industries.
-For that reason, the industry is uniquely positioned to capitalize on advanced analytics and conversational AI to make marketing more effective.
+Therefore, the industry is uniquely positioned to capitalize on advanced analytics and conversational AI to make marketing more effective.

-CPGs’ and retailers’ success in the coming year is going to depend heavily on their ability to respond quickly to trend changes.
-BI tools do an excellent job of graphically summarizing large sets of structured and unstructured data.
-But BI platforms require data scientists and analysts to examine enormous data sets to get to the real answers that businesses need, which can take days or even weeks.
+CPGs’ and retailers’ success will depend heavily on their ability to respond quickly to trend changes.
+BI tools do an excellent job graphically summarizing large sets of structured and unstructured data.
+But BI platforms require data scientists and analysts to examine enormous data sets to get the real answers businesses need, which can take days or weeks.

-NLG technology is the vehicle that not only gives CPGs and retailers a better understanding of their data, as it makes actionable intelligence available quickly to a wider range of decision makers, not just the data scientists and analysts.
-This democratization is what enables companies to make faster, better-informed decisions as well as to know what’s happening, what may be coming and what to do next.
+NLG technology is the vehicle that not only gives CPGs and retailers a better understanding of their data but also makes actionable intelligence available quickly to a broader range of decision-makers, not just data scientists and analysts.
+This democratization enables companies to make faster, better-informed decisions and to know what’s happening, what may be coming and what to do next.
 It also represents an unexpected and refreshing breakthrough in technology.

 By giving machines the power of language, we’re also reclaiming some of our freedom from machines, giving knowledge workers more time to think and more to think about.